oritp/PAE-HP/point_cloud_tailor/README.md

     cd ~/catkin_ws/
     catkin_make

-At this time, as always before starting to run ROS in a terminal, it would be necessary to update the ROS environment with your workspace, but if you have previously modified our _~/.bashrc_ file adding the configuration of your workspace it will not be necessary, since when opening a new terminal it will do it by default.
+At this time, as always before starting to run ROS in a terminal, it would be necessary to update the ROS environment with your workspace, but if you have previously modified your _~/.bashrc_ file adding the configuration of your workspace it will not be necessary, since when opening a new terminal it will do it by default.

 If you have not done, do this: